 A Legacy of Helping People Grow

-The enterprise is rooted in the community thanks to Coggins’ relentless efforts to build partnerships and empower local residents like “Sweet” Alice Harris.
-It all began in a small room on 103rd Street and Success Avenue with three employees.
+The enterprise is rooted in the community thanks to Coggins’ relentless efforts to build partnerships and encourage local residents like “Sweet” Alice Harris.
+It all began in a small room on 103rd Street and Anzac with three employees.
 Coggins recalls, “We all thought great things were going to happen … we were going to change the world.”

 And they do, every day.
 The center has since grown into a 9,000-square-foot facility in the same location, with a team of 30 therapists, teachers and staff.
 Their motto, “Helping People Grow,” is poised to guide the organization through another 50 flourishing years.